stronnag/mwptools/cf-cli/README.md

 cf-cli\source\...

 ```
-It may be placed anywhere on the file system, it is recommended that
+The cf-cli directory may be placed anywhere on the file system, it is
-you create a shortcut to the batch files using the supplied icon file
+recommended that you create a shortcut to the batch files using the
-(cf-cli.ico).
+supplied icon file (cf-cli-ui.ico).
+You _must_ have write access to
+the cleanflight-files directory.
+This can be relocated if desired, and
+the CF_FILES environmnet variable updated in cf-cli-ui.bat.

 Or you could download the [Windows' vala
 compiler](http://www.tarnyko.net/dl/) and build it yourself.

-_Note: cf-cli is a Windows build of a Linux command line application.
-It
+_Note: cf-cli is a Windows build of a Linux command line
-is recommended that you run the CLI (cf-cli) tool within a CMD window,
+application.
+It is recommended that you run the CLI (cf-cli.bat) tool
-or via a BATch file, with PAUSE to enable the user to view the status
+within a CMD window, or via a modified BATch file, with PAUSE to
-messages._
+enable the user to view the status messages._

 Dave Pitman has kindly created some more detailed instructions for the
 Windows command line version